 I have yet to find out, but if what he says is true, I will get better.

-Among my kind, I was a runt; weak, ugly, and thin, to the point of the others making a scavenger of me, drinking cooling, coagulated leftovers, like alcoholics drinking from bottles they find in the trash.
-It seemed I was never to experience the sweet, heady rush of red hot fluid fresh from a living artery.
+Among my kind, I was a runt; weak, ugly, and thin, to the point of the others making a scavenger of me.
+I was forced to drink cooling, coagulated leftovers, like alcoholics drinking from bottles they find in the trash.
+It seemed I was never to experience the sweet, heady rush of hot blood fresh from a living artery.

 I made myself content with my lot, rationalizing that at least they hadn’t killed me outright, though I knew they kept me alive merely to mock and beat me.
 Many times, in the lonely dark of my sparse room, I thought of suicide, death as a more desired state than being undead.